Skibbereen: Media

 The Skibbereen Eagle, a newspaper founded in 1857, published both local and international stories.
 For example, it published an editorial that "told Lord Palmerston that it had 'got its eye both upon him and on the Emperor of Russia'."
 And a 1914 article said "We give this solemn warning to Kaiser Wilhelm: The Skibbereen Eagle has its eye on you."
 This newspaper was superseded by the Southern Star, which was founded in Skibbereen in 1889.

 Sport

 O'Donovan Rossa GAA is the local Gaelic Athletic Association club.
 The local secondary school St. Fachtna's was a finalist in 1982 and a winner in 1991 of the Hogan Cup for Gaelic football.

 Skibbereen Rowing Club is situated on the outskirts of the town, and is one of the most successful clubs in Ireland.
 Club members Paul and Gary O'Donovan won silver at the 2016 summer Olympics in the men's lightweight double sculls, the first Olympic medal won by Irish rowers.
-Paul O'Donovan and fellow club member Fintan McCarthy subsequently won gold at the 2020 Olympics in Tokyo.
+Paul O'Donovan and fellow club member Fintan McCarthy also won gold at both the 2020 Olympics in Tokyo and the 2024 Olympics in Paris.

 A.F.C.Skibbereen is the local association football (soccer) club, with other sports clubs including Skibbereen Golf Club, Skibbereen Rugby Club, and Skibbereen Athletics Club.